 Whenever possible, fans and accessories should be stored in a clean, dry location to prevent rust and corrosion of steel components.
 If outdoor storage is necessary, protection should be provided.
-Cover the inlet and outlet to prevent the accumulation of dirt and moisture in the housing.
-Cover motors with water-proof material.
-Remove any fan and motor drain plugs to minimize moisture buildup.
-Refer to motor manufacturer's IM manual for further motor storage instructions.
+Cover the inlet and outlet to prevent accumulation of dirt and moisture.
+Cover motors with waterproof material.
+Refer to the bearing section for further instructions.